python/typing/typing_extensions/README.md

 ## Running tests

-There are two different ways to test this module.
-The first is to simply run each individual Python interpreter against `test_typing_extensions.py` in the `src_py2` and `src_py3` folders.

-However, because multiple versions of Python for each individual release can be onerous, you can instead run `run_tests.py` using a single Python interpreter.
+### Python 2 tests

+To test Python 2, you should:

+1. Install the latest version of typing
+2. Navigate into `src_py2` and run `test_typing_extensions.py`

+### Python 3 tests

+Similarly, to test Python 3, you can:

+1. Install the latest version of typing (for Python 3.4 or under)
+2. Navigate into `src_py3` and run `test_typing_extensions.py`

+However, you would need to repeat this test for each version of Python 3 that has been released since Python 3.5.0 for full coverage.

+Since installing 7+ different versions of Python 3 is an onerous requirement, this module provides a second way of running tests that requires you to only have the latest version of Python 3 installed on your system:

+- Run `py -3 run_tests.py` (for Windows)
+- Run `python3 run_tests.py` (for Linux)

 The `run_tests.py` file will essentially "modify" the standard library by changing `PYTHONPATH` to point to individual folders in the `test_data` repo.

 Each individual folder contains a snapshot of the source code for the `collections`, `typing,` and `abc` modules for that given release, letting us test `typing` against those particular implementations.

-`run_tests.py` will assume that you have Python 3.6.1 and a reasonably modern version of Python 2.7 installed on your system, aliased to `py -2.7` and `py -3.6` on Windows, and `python` and `python3` on Linux and Mac.